 Thus, the Airdrie Children’s Festival Society was founded.
-On May 26 our event will feature five distinct fun and learning components – the Children’s Village, an interactive fun and play area; the Inspiration Stations, interactive learning centres; Main Stage Entertainment featuring professional children’s entertainers and some local talent; City-Wide Workshops; and to finish off the day, an outdoor family movie.
+On June 1 & 2 our event will feature four distinct fun and learning components – the Children’s Village, an interactive fun and play area; the Inspiration Stations, interactive learning centres; Main Stage Entertainment featuring professional children’s entertainers; and City-Wide Workshops.
 We will be announcing more specific details on each of the areas in the coming weeks and months.

 "We want kids attending this event to have fun, be captivated and curious,” said Pete Lewis, founder.
 “We want young people to not only have fun, but also to see opportunities for their futures.
 We want them to know they can aspire to be biologists, aircraft technicians, farmers, or any other career they choose.”

 Our board of directors are all residents of Airdrie and active, engaged parents.
 We all love our community and wanted to see an organization and event that we could all be proud of for children--one that would inspire our children to be curious and encourage them to aspire to greater things!